amlan-xyz/e-commerce/README.md

 ### [Candyland](https://candyland-by-amlan.vercel.app/)

-E-Commerce web application with ReactJS for a smooth and responsive user interface, powered by Node.js and Express for efficient API handling that interacts with a MongoDB database and integrated with Razorpay for easy and secure transactions. 🚀
+E-Commerce web application built with ReactJS for a smooth and responsive user interface, powered by Node.js and Express for efficient API handling that interacts with a MongoDB database and integrated with Razorpay for easy and secure transactions. 🚀

 ## Features -
 1. Landing Page